-In this school all teachers can expect to receive regular, constructive feedback on their performance and are subject to annual appraisal that recognises their strengths, informs plans for their future development, and helps to enhance their professional practice.
-The arrangements for teacher appraisal are set out in the school's Appraisal Policy.
+In this school all teachers can expect to receive regular, constructive feedback on their performance and are subject to annual appraisal that recognises their strengths, informs plans for their future development and helps to enhance their professional practice.
+The arrangements for teacher appraisal are set out in the school's Appraisal Policy and a written pay recommendation is required for every teacher following the outcome of the appraisal arrangements.